meemknight/GLFWCodeBlocksSetup/README.md

 Other than that this is a normal code blocks project, enjoy!

-Note that you might need to enable the 64 bit compiler -> settings -> compiler -> top dropdown select GNU GCC TDM-64 Compiler
+Note that you might need to enable the 64 bit compiler -> settings -> compiler -> top dropdown select GNU GCC TDM-64 Compiler  and press set as default compiler, or

 If you want other templates that use CMake, or a Visual Studio Template, check out this video: https://www.youtube.com/watch?v=FrVABOhRyQg